Shipping Container Homes: Tips, Tricks & What to Know

 Here are several outlines of storage container build-outs with pricing:

-As you see, the costs vary greatly depending on your plans and the level of architectural design you want to put into your shipping container home.
+As you can see, the costs vary greatly depending on your plans and the level of architectural design you want to put into your shipping container home.
 If you’re most concerned with functionality, then a single shipping container buildout is an inexpensive tiny home option.

 How to Find and Buy A Shipping Container

-how to find and buy a shipping container homeIf you’re ready to find and buy a shipping container home, you need to start researching the size you want.
+If you’re ready to find and buy a shipping container tiny house, you need to start researching the size you want.
 Shipping containers typically come in two standard sizes: 20 foot and 40 foot.
 The best containers for homes are listed as “HC” or High-Cube containers.
-HC containers are 9 feet “tall” (as opposed to the standard 8-foot container).
-That said, shipping containers come in many other sizes as well; you can find them ranging from 8-53 feet.
-The next most common size is 45 feet, but again, 20- or 40-foot containers are standard (and the easiest to find).
+HC containers are 9 feet tall (as opposed to the standard 8-foot container).

 When choosing a size, don’t forget that you’ll be building inwards.
 You’ll need to frame out the inside and insulate it as well.
 Depending on your choices for these, you could be eating into your interior by 6-8 inches off each wall.

-Shipping containers are also graded by the following: “One-trippers” meaning new containers that contained only one shipment.
-“Certified Cargo Worthy” meaning they’ve been used for multiple shipments but are in good condition.
-“Wind and Watertight” (WWT) indicating they’ve been used but are still in decent condition.
-“As-Is” means the container may have rust, doors that don’t seal or pinholes in the metal.
+• “As-Is” means the container may have rust, doors that don’t seal or pinholes in the metal.
 Containers graded “As-Is” should probably be avoided for dwellings.

 To buy shipping containers check out: